zephyrproject-rtos/zephyr/doc/releases/index.rst

 - Anything else that can affect the compilation or runtime behavior of an existing application

+Each entry in the migration guide must include a brief explanation of the change as well as refer to the Pull Request that introduced it, in order for the user to be able to understand the context of the change.

 .. toctree::
    :maxdepth: 1
    :glob: